paigemoody/visual-scout/README.md

 ## Extract Visual Content

-This is where you will use an AI model (just OpenAI is available for now) to extact information about the visual aspects of your videos.
+This is where you will use an AI model (just OpenAI is available for now) to extact information about the visual elements of your videos.

 1. Create your .env file